Yadier Molina: 2007–09

 Batting out of the number-five spot in the batting order for the first time in his career on Opening Day, 2007, Molina collected two hits.
 In a game against the Milwaukee Brewers on April 15, Molina picked Prince Fielder off first base as he leaned far off the bag, tipping off Molina and first baseman Albert Pujols to a hit and run the Brewers were planning.
 Four days later, Molina faced his brother Bengie for the first time in a game against the San Francisco Giants.
 It was also the first time they had seen each other in about three and one-half years.

 From May 1 to 24, Molina strung together a then-career high 15-game hitting streak, during which he batted .373.
 It was the longest streak for a Cardinals catcher since Erik Pappas' 16-game streak in 1993.
-Molina was absent for most of the month of June due of a fractured left wrist.
+Molina was absent for most of June due to a fractured left wrist.
 In the third inning of the May 29 game against Colorado, he took a foul tip off his wrist from Rockies right fielder Brad Hawpe's bat.
 After missing 26 games, the Cardinals activated him from the disabled list on June 28.

 The first multi-error game of Molina's career occurred July 13 against the Philadelphia Phillies on a catch and throw.
 In a span of 11 starts from August 2–16, he racked up four three-hit games.
 On August 16, he hit two home runs against the Brewers for his first career multi-homer game.
 Molina homered and stroked the go-ahead double in an August 22 defeat of Florida.
 One week later, he homered in back-to-back games against the Cincinnati Reds; he, Edmonds, and Rick Ankiel each drove in three runs in an 11–3 victory on September 2.
 On Yadier Molina Bobblehead Night September 19 versus Philadelphia, he stroked three hits including the game-winning single in the tenth inning.

 Molina suffered a concussion in September and underwent arthroscopic surgery to repair torn cartilage in his right knee.
 The knee surgery ended his season early on September 24.
 In Molina's final 50 games, he successfully collected 49 hits in 158 AB for a .310 AVG.
 Of his final 35 starts, 12 were multi-hit games.
 His .281 batting average after the All-Star break ranked fifth among NL catchers.
 He finished the season with a new career-best .275 batting average, six home runs, and 40 RBIs in 111 games.
 He threw out 50% (23 of 46) baserunners attempting to steal, the highest percentage in the majors.
-From 2005–07, he led all MLB with a 47% caught-stealing rate and 18 pick-offs.
+From 2005 to 2007, he led all MLB with a 47% caught-stealing rate and 18 pick-offs.